ikkqqstudio/userstyle-bug-reports-and-feature-suggestions/README.md

-A Place for My Userstyle Bug Reports And Feature Suggestions For Bugs: see Issues
+A Place for My Userstyle Bug Reports And Feature Suggestions.
+For Bugs: see Issues.
-For Feature Suggestions: see Discussions
+For Feature Suggestions: see Discussions.